 Debt Securities will provide students with an understanding of the rationale, risks, and returns associated with financial leverage.
 Fundamental credit research, distressed debt analysis, and the dynamics of the high-yield market will be emphasized.
 In addition, the roles, motivations, methodologies, and skill sets of various participants will be highlighted.
-Prerequisite: FINC 604 Managerial Finance, FINC 614 Finance or FINC 614b Advanced Financial Management.
+Prerequisites: Full-Time - FINC 604 Managerial Finance or FINC 614 Finance or FINC 614b Advanced Financial Management.
+Fully Employed - FINC 655 Financial Management of the Firm, or ACCT 500 Advanced Topics: Accounting and FINC 502 Advanced Topics: Finance.